tuva-health/docs/docs/data-marts/encounter-types.md

 ### Outpatient

-Most outpatient encounters are formed with the combination of a patient_id, data_source, and date, with the exception being radiology, which contains only the claim lines associated with a specific imaging code.
+Most outpatient encounters are formed with the combination of a person_id, data_source, and date, with the exception being radiology, which contains only the claim lines associated with a specific imaging code.
 This will group together the institutional claim for the imaging event, and the professional claim with the read.
 This can then be used for rate analysis and compared to other sites of service (including professional locations).